Corvusoft/restbed/README.md

 make test
 ```

 You will now find all required components installed in the restbed distribution folder.
-Please submit all enhancements, proposals, and issues via the issue tracker.
+Please submit all enhancements, proposals, and defects via the issue tracker.

 ## Minimum Requirements